Tips on how to keep your pet healthy and happy during the Summer Months

 The presence of fleas and ticks in the environment increases as the temperature rises.
 Consult your veterinarian to verify that your pet is protected against these parasites.
 It is also a good idea to keep a 'tick hook' on hand at home, so you can remove any ticks your pet may have without leaving the head behind.

 Heatstroke occurs when a pet overheats and is unable to cool down; if not treated immediately, it can be fatal.
-Pet owners want to avoid this happening at all costs.
+Pet owners want to avoid this at all costs.
 It is essential to be conscious of the signs indicating that our pets may be overheating so you can act quickly.

 Signs your pet may be overheating: